 Path of the Goddess

 Bahir Yoga is the yoga of the exterior.
 It deals with the body through asana.
 Then there is the inner yoga, Antar Yoga, searching for the higher self within.
-The starting point of antar yoga is; if divinity exists in every particle of existence, then it exits in humans as well.
-As sentient beings we have the potential to be absorbed into oneness.
+The starting point of antar yoga is; that if divinity exists in every particle of existence, then it exists in humans as well.
+As sentient beings, we possess the potential to be absorbed into oneness, thereby achieving a state of unity.
+Consequently, this journey towards unity can profoundly transform our understanding of existence.
 Inner yoga aims to awaken the divine within.

 As mere words and logic cannot capture such divinity, spiritual seekers relied on a universal language; symbolism.
-They used colours, shapes, elements of nature to conceptualize and experience divinity.
-It all starts with the feminine and masculine principles: Shiva and Shakti.
+They used colours, shapes, and elements of nature to conceptualize and experience divinity.
+It all starts with the feminine and masculine principles: of Shiva and Shakti.
 Shiva, the masculine principle is one face of the medallion representing the consciousness, void, and spirit – the opposite of matter.
 Shakti, the feminine principle, represents the power of that consciousness.
-It is matter, soul, energy in all forms and shapes.
+It is matter, soul, and energy in all forms and shapes.
 It is the other side of the medallion.
-These principles are reflected in science as ‘+’ and ‘–‘poles.
+Similarly, science reflects these principles as ‘+’ and ‘–‘ poles.
 The statue of a spectacular, adorned woman is a symbol representing this elevated concept.

-Such symbolism is not only rooted in Hindu culture, where yoga comes from.
+Moreover, this symbolism extends beyond Hindu culture, the origin of yoga.
 Shakti has many names.
-It is known as Pachamama – mother of earth and time – in the Andean tradition.
-She is Durga as the principle form of Mother Goddess in Hinduism.
-In tantra she is Mahamaya, the ultimate shapeless form of the divine Mother Goddess.
-Shakti is revered as the great creator across many cultures.
+In the Andean tradition, they refer to it as Pachamama – mother of earth and time.
+She is Durga the principal form of Mother Goddess in Hinduism.
+In tantra, she is Mahamaya, the ultimate shapeless form of the divine Mother Goddess.
+Many cultures revere Shakti as the great creator.

-Tantra is a science of working with these energies.
+The science of tantra is working with these energies.
 Tantrics observing the flow of life developed a technology around this practice.
-One step towards this practice is using the symbolism of the deities to to represent different aspects of manifestation.
-A divine body can be visualized according to the symbols and myths that we relate to it.
-We can use thess visualizations in our practices.
-When a sadhak (spiritual practitioner) bows down in front of a shiva statue, they are showing reverence to supreme consciousness.
-When they light a candle at a Goddess Durga altar they are paying respect to the divinity of motherhood.
+One step towards this practice is using the symbolism of the deities to represent different aspects of manifestation.
+We can visualize a divine body using the symbols and myths that resonate with us.
+We can use these visualizations in our practices.
+When a sadhak (spiritual practitioner) bows down in front of a Shiva statue, they are showing reverence to supreme consciousness.
+Similarly, when they light a candle at Goddess Durga’s altar, they are paying respect to the divinity of motherhood.
 They are asking her to protect her children from harm and ignorance.

-The technology for this practice is called mantra+yantra=tantra.
+This practice uses a technology known as mantra+yantra=tantra.
 Mantra’s are sacred sounds that resonate with certain frequencies.
-Yantra’s are sacred geometrical shapes carrying the form, function and power of a frequency.
-These are used as main tools of tantric practice.
+Yantra are sacred geometrical shapes carrying the form, function and power of a frequency.
+Tantric practice primarily uses these tools.
 This deep connection with universal frequencies opens the way to paranormal results.
 This can influence the course of life for some practitioners.
-A profound tantra practice may lead to awakening of Kundalini Shakti; the fundamental force of our being that remains latent otherwise.
+Additionally, a profound tantra practice can initiate the awakening of Kundalini Shakti, the fundamental force of our being that typically remains dormant.

 0 Comments